Suno Review 2026: Is It Worth It?

 Pros

-- +Offers a generous free tier with 50 credits per day, allowing for substantial experimentation
+- +Offers a generous free tier (50 credits per day as of 2026) that allows for substantial casual experimentation without immediate financial commitment.

 Cons